Phonics

 Implementation:

-In the Early Years Foundation Stage, children study the Initial Code.
+In the Early Years, children study the Initial Code.
 This teaches them the concept of one sound, one spelling.
 They begin with CVC words (consonant, vowel, consonant e.g. dog, mum, big).
-When all single-letter sound-spelling correspondences are taught, they discuss double consonant spellings (e.g. pull, miss, buzz).
-Once children understand the concept of two letters representing one sound, they are exposed to spellings with two different letters (e.g. ch in chip, sh in ship).
-As the programme progresses children learn to read and write words that follow the structure of VCC, CVCC, CCVC, CCVCC, CCCVCC, CCVCCC etc. such as ‘old,’ ‘pink,’ ‘crisps’ etc.
+When all single-letter sound-spelling correspondences are taught, they discuss double consonant spellings (e.g. ss, ll, zz).
+Once children understand the concept of two letters representing on sound, they are exposed to spellings with two different letters (e.g. ch, sh, th).
+As the programme progresses, children learn to read and write words with a more complex structure.

-In Key Stage One, children learn the one, two, three and four letter spellings of sounds.
+In KS1, children learn the one, two, three and four letter spellings of sounds.
 This is called the Extended Code.
 They learn the concept that one sound can be represented by multiple spellings.
-For example, the first spellings of the /ae/ sound are included in rain, in play, in steak and in cake.
-They also learn the concept that one spelling can represent multiple sounds.
+For example, Unit 1 teaches the sound /ae/ which can be spelt <ai> in plain, <ea> in steak, <ay> in play and <a-e> in cake.
+They also learn the concept that one spelling can represent multiple sounds like <ou> can make the /oo/ sound as in ‘soup’, the /u/ sound in ‘trouble’ and the /ow/ sound as in ‘loud’.

 Impact: